DNNCommunity/DNNDocs/content/getting-started/setup/telerik-removal/index.md

 Navigate to `Settings > Extensions (Libraries)` in the `Persona Bar` and uninstall the `DotNetNuke Deprecated Website Codebehind files` extension.
 Be sure to check the `Delete Files` checkbox.

 ### Step 13
-Navigate to `Settings > Extensions (Libraries)` in the `Persona Bar` and uninstall the `DNN Security HotFix 2017.1` extension.
+Navigate to `Settings > Extensions (Modules)` in the `Persona Bar` and uninstall the `DNN Security HotFix 2017.1` extension.
 Be sure to check the `Delete Files` checkbox.
 NOTE: Not all installations will have this extension installed.

 ### Step 14
 Open the `SiteUrls.config` file within the site root and search for "Telerik".
 Delete all rewrite rules, `<RewriteRule>...</RewriteRule>`, that reference it.